Surfmon¶

 Workspaces — Active workspace paths and load times

-PTY Usage — Windsurf PTY allocation vs system limits
+PTY Usage — Windsurf PTY allocation vs system limits, per-PID breakdown, FD-level active/idle classification, raw lsof capture for forensic analysis

 Issues — Orphaned crash handlers, extension host crashes, update service timeouts, telemetry failures, logs directory in extensions folder